 *ENG 4710/6710 may be taken in conjunction with fall semester courses.

 - The endorsement cannot be used without a valid state of Ohio teaching licensure.

 - To qualify for the endorsement a student must have taken a course in the teaching of reading and have successfully completed one year of a foreign language at the college level, or the equivalent.

-- In order to be admitted into the program, nonnative speakers of English must obtain a TOEFL score of 250 (600) or for conditional admission, 80/213/550.
+- In order to be admitted into the program, nonnative speakers of English must obtain a TOEFL score of IBT100/CB250/PBT600, or for conditional admission, 80/213/550.
 Student will be tested upon beginning the program and may be required to take ESL courses to improve their English skills.

 Ohio Assessment Test for Endorsement